-Resiliency - Class of phenomena characterized by good outcomes in spite of serious threats to adaptation or development.
+Resiliency - Class of phenomena characterized by good outcomes despite serious threats to adaptation or development.
 Resilience has been characterized as the ability to "bounce back" and cope effectively in the face of difficulties."

-Self Regulation Skills - The ability to monitor and control our own behavior, emotions, or thoughts, altering them in accordance with the demands of the situation.
-It includes the abilities to inhibit first responses, to resist interference from irrelevant stimulation, and to persist on relevant tasks even when we don't enjoy them.
+Self-Regulation Skills - The ability to monitor and control our own behavior, emotions, or thoughts, altering them in accordance with the demands of the situation.
+It includes the abilities to inhibit first responses, to resist interference from irrelevant stimulation, and to persist on relevant tasks even when we do not enjoy them.